AgniPro/AgniPro/README.md

 # 👋 Hi, I’m (Abhishek Kumar Mehta) [@AgniPro](https://github.com/AgniPro)
 ## 👨‍💻 MERN Stack Developer
 ### 🚀 Passionate about creating seamless and efficient web applications using MongoDB, Express.js, React.js, and Node.js
-### 🌱 Currently mastering the art of Python and diving into the exciting world of AI
+### 🌱 Currently mastering the art of Python and diving into the exciting world of AI / ML
 ### 💼 Open to collaboration on innovative MERN stack projects and exploring opportunities in AI development
 ### 📫 **Hire me for MERN stack development!** Let's build scalable, responsive, and feature-rich web applications together.